 Spatiotemporal variation in individual attributes, occupancy and abundance.
 We used chi-square tests to compare the proportion of individuals in each age class between seasons, whereas we used t-tests to determine whether body mass and SMI differed between males and females for each species.
 We used chi-square tests to determine whether the proportion of occupied sites differed by each species and to determine which species exhibited a broader distribution across the study area.
-We also used ArcGIS to visualize variation in the overall estimated number and distribution of rats across the study area.
+We used ArcGIS to visualize variation in the overall estimated number and distribution of rats across the study area.
 Getis-Ord Gi* was used to identify clusters of high and low estimates of rat abundance with trapping site (i.e., city block or equivalent) serving as the unit of analysis.
-Additionally, we conducted ANOVAs with post-hoc Tukey tests to determine whether individual attributes (e.g., age class, gender, SMI values, etc.), species occurrence, trapping rate and relative abundance differed among study areas.
+Additionally, we conducted ANOVAs with post-hoc Tukey tests to determine whether individual attributes (e.g., age class, gender, SMI values, etc.), species occurrence, trap success rate and relative abundance differed among study areas.
 Paired t-tests also were conducted to assess whether each parameter categorically differed according to mean household income (above or below the city average: US$42196), flooding (flooded versus unflooded), and species co-occurrence (one versus two species present).
 For all tests, significance was determined when α was ≤0.05.

 Predictors of individual attributes, occupancy and abundance.
-We used generalized linear mixed modeling (glm) to determine whether log-transformed SMI and body mass (respectively) reflect a set of variables that have proven to be informative in past studies of urban rats (e.g., Peterson et al. 2020).
+We used generalized linear mixed modeling (glm) to determine whether log-transformed SMI and body mass reflected a set of variables that have proven to be informative in past studies of urban rats (e.g., Peterson et al. 2020).
 Prior to completing the analysis, we checked all potential predictors for collinearity.
 We removed the remotely-sensed estimates of grass cover and building cover as they were correlated with the proportion of vacant lots at a trapping site (r = 0.48, and -0.61, both p < 0.05).
 We also removed the remotely-sensed measure of impervious surface cover as it was correlated with the remotely-sensed measure of tree cover (r = -0.53, p < 0.05).
 Thus for overall and species-level measures of SMI and body mass, global models included measures of year, flooding depth, median household income, number of residents, remotely-sensed estimates of tree cover and the proportion of vacant lots at each study site (hereafter ‘vacancy’), as well as survey-based estimates of unmaintained buildings, debris, unmaintained vegetation, and the interactions of household income x flooding depth, unmaintained buildings x flooding depth, vacancy x flooding depth, vacancy x season, and vacancy x unmaintained vegetation as fixed effects.
 All predictor variables were standardized to a mean of 0 and a variance of 1, which allows for the assessment of effect size through direct comparison of coefficients (Jackson et al. 2012).
 We included site as a random effect to account for the uneven distribution of individuals.
 For each analysis, all possible models were generated and ranked according to AIC score using the package MuMin.
 The top-selected model was determined according to the lowest AIC score.
 Competitive models had a score ≤2 greater than the top-selected model.